TownyAdvanced/TownyCultures/README.md

 - TownyCultures is an add on plugin for Towny, which enables "cultures" on Towny servers.

 FEATURES
-- Each town has a 'culture' e.g. "Celtic", "Roman", "Azurian" etc.
+- Each town has a 'culture' e.g. "Celtic", "Roman", "Anglo-Saxon", "Azurian" etc.
 - Each town culture is displayed on the Town screen.
 - Town residents can quickly communicate with other town residents (in any town) of the same culture, using the Culture Channel: `/cc <message>`.